1982 Alabama Senate election: Other candidates

 Only one third-party candidate appeared on a state senate ballot.
 W. D. "Bill" Johnston ran as the nominee of the National Democratic Party of Alabama in Senate District 23, consisting of Bullock, Macon, Pike, and portions of Barbour, Dale, and Henry counties.

 One independent candidate, Jean Sullivan of Mobile, failed to qualify for the District 34 race.
-Sullivan was a Republican National Committeewoman and had come close to winning a August 1976 special election in Senate District 29 as a Republican, losing by a margin of less than one percentage point.
+Sullivan was a Republican National Committeewoman and had come close to winning an August 1976 special election in Senate District 29 as a Republican, losing by a margin of less than one percentage point.
 She decided to mount a write-in campaign and attended a candidate forum on October 27.

 Sullivan won two votes according to the official results.

 1979–1982 special elections

 District 15

 A special election for District 15, in Birmingham, was triggered after incumbent Democratic senator U. W. Clemon resigned on June 30, 1980, after being appointed to a federal judgeship.
 With no Republican or independent candidates, the election was decided in the Democratic primary between state representatives Earl Hilliard and Tony Harrison, and dentist T. L. Alexander.
 Hilliard won a majority of votes in the first round of the Democratic primary, so no runoff was necessary.
 Both Clemon and his successor were Black.